terraform-azurerm-examples/terraform-bootstrap/README.md

 # terraform-state-singletenant

+## Background

+It is easy to set up a service principal in Azure for Terraform use, but in production there are some good questions:

+1. Where do I store the credentials?
+1. How do I give the right access to read those credentials?
+1. How do I track who has accessed the credentials?
+1. How do I safely reference those credentials without including secrets in my Terraform root modules?
+1. What can those other root modules use as their backend state?

+This repo addresses those concerns, and is helpful in bootstrapping a single tenant environment.

 ## Overview

 Bootstraps a single tenant environment for Terraform use, creating:

 * Azure Key Vault including access policies and set of secrets
 * Log Analytics Workspace for logging secret access to the storage accounts
-* Shared Image Gallery
 * Service Principal for Terraform use, with optional RBAC assignments
 * RBAC assignments for the owner plus optional AAD group
 * Resource lock on the resource group to avoid accidental deletes
 * Set of outputs

-### Pre-requirements

-Pre-reqs are:

-* resource group
-* storage account with a container
-* azurerm backend file

-The command block below will create those resource and generate boostrap_backend.tf and boostrap_backend.auto.tfvars files for you.
+## Context

-First, log in on the CLI to Azure and check that you are in the right context using `az account show --output jsonc`
+Before running the bootstrap , log in on the CLI to Azure and check that you are in the right context using `az account show --output jsonc`

+## Bootstrap

 Run the following command: